-Students seeking the Master of Environmental Management degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Earth System Science and Policy Department.
+Students seeking the Master of Environmental Management degree through the Department of Earth System Science & Policy at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Earth System Science & Policy Department.

-- A minimum of 36 credits, including three to nine credits for Internship is required.
+- A minimum of 36 credits is required, including six credits for an Internship/applied project.

 - At least one-half of the credits must be at or above the 500 level.

-- A maximum of one-fourth (usually 8-9 semester credits) of the credit hours required for the degree may be transferred from another institution.
+- A maximum of nine semester credits may be transferred from another institution.

-- By the end of the first semester the student will select a chair of her/his Advisory Committee and, in consultation with that chair, recommend membership on the Advisory Committee by the end of the second semester.
+- By the end of the first semester the student will select a chair of her/his Advisory Committee and, in consultation with that chair, recommend two members to serve on the Advisory Committee by the end of the second semester.